15 Minute Asparagus Mushroom and Bacon | You can’t go wrong

 I tend to make this a lot.
 I tend to eat this and only this for lunch more than I’d like to admit.
 The smoothness of olive oil coating sauteed asparagus and mushrooms with just a hint of salt, it really doesn’t get any better than that.
 Somewhat creamy with a slight crunch when you bite into them, they are truly delicious.
 The downside (if there really is any) to adding bacon is that there weren’t any leftovers lol Sad face.

 You’ll want to start by trimming off the woody ends of the asparagus.
 Usually anywhere from 1 to 2 inches is sufficient.
 I find that with thicker stalks the ends tend to be a bit woodier than the thinner ones.
-To identify the woody end of asparagus, if you look at the bottom (where the asparagus was cut) you will notice a hard nodule and fibrous portion to the stalk.
-Squeeze the asparagus between two fingers while moving up the stalk until it begins to feel softer and then cut an additional inch above the point you’ve measured.
+To identify the woody end of asparagus, look at the bottom (where the asparagus was harvested) there is a hard nodule and fibrous portion to the stalk.
+Squeeze the asparagus between two fingers while moving up the stalk until it begins to feel softer, make a cut there and then cut an additional inch above the point you’ve measured.
 Prepare the asparagus by cutting into three separate pieces.

 Ever wonder how to know what pan to use?
 What is a 10″ skillet or any skillet that is called out in a recipe?
 Pans, by industry standard, are measured from lip to lip on the top opening of the pan.
 Manufacturers do differ on whether this is the inside of the lip or the outside of the lip of the pan.
 However, you can get pretty darn close just by measuring the top opening of your pan.
 One practical reason they are measured this way it to let cooks know what size lid, if any, is needed.